 There are many places that you can make friends.
-Often, people make friends at school, their workplace, in clubs or groups that they are a part of, whether that's in person or online, from volunteering, being on a sports team together, or something else.
+Often, people make friends at school, their workplace, in clubs or groups that they are a part of.
 Someone might start as an acquaintance and become a close friend.
 Close friendships take some time to develop.
 Over time, you will get to know each other well and will share memories with one another that lead to a close friendship.
 Not everyone will be your friend, and that's okay.
-The right people for you are out there, so don't stop looking for them or feel as though something is wrong with you if you haven't yet found a close inner circle of good friends or close friends.
+The right people for you are out there, so don't stop looking for them if you haven't yet found close friends.
 Social skills come more naturally to some than others.
 However, you can learn and develop social skills over time that will help you to make new friends.
-Putting yourself in a setting where you are around other people a lot is a good way to develop social skills and make friends.
+Putting yourself in a setting where you are around other people is a good way to develop social skills and make friends.
 You can also talk to a counselor or therapist if you struggle with these things.

 What are the benefits of friendship?

 For obvious reasons, friendship is good for your mental health, but did you know that it's also good for your physical health?
 It's true!
 Studies show that physical health is enhanced by social relationships.
 Social interaction is necessary for the wellbeing of people, and it's always positive to have someone to rely on when you need it.